amoretspero/snuplc/README.md

 when there are no arguments but arguments are needed to appropriate one.
 Commented <code>TypeCheck()</code> and <code>GetType()</code> methods in <code>ast.cpp</code>.
 Commented changed parts of <code>parser.cpp</code>.
 Bug report response is needed.

+**2016-05-16 16:15 KST**
+Got bug report response.
+Result : Reference parser bug.
+<code>-a + b</code> should be parsed as <code>add(neg(a), b)</code>.
+But there is no specific semantic rule in SnuPL/1, so implementation might vary.
+Saved <code>snuplc</code> folder with debug codes in seperate folder.
+Deleted all debug codes.